Configure Zscaler ZIA for PTC

 Q: Why must ZIA redirect rules exclude POST requests?

 A: Commands such as npm audit send POST to registry hosts.
-Redirecting POST breaks those commands.
+Redirecting POST causes those commands to fail.
 Configure URL filtering for GET and HEAD only.
-See Step 3: Configure the Block & Redirect Rule.
+See Step 3: Configure the Block and Redirect Rule.

 Q: Which hostnames belong in the custom URL category?

 A: Add every HTTPS hostname your clients use for enabled package types—for example registry.npmjs.org for npm.
-See Reference: Public registry hostnames for the URL category.
+See Public Registry Hostnames.

 Q: Must I configure Artifactory before enabling ZIA rules?